 Q. What do I get for being a Photo Walk leader?

-A. You get one of my brand new books.
-This year you actually get your choice of either: (a) a free copy of my upcoming book, “The Lightroom Book for Digital Photographers” or (b) my “Photoshop Cs5 Book for Digital Photographers.”
-Plus, you get to pick the best shot from your local Photo Walk group and award them with a free copy (of their choice) as well.
-Plus, that person is entered into the grand prize competition for a bunch of insane prizes.
+A. You get a free copy of my upcoming book, “Light it, Shoot it, Retouch it.”
+Plus, you get to pick the best shot from your local Photo Walk group and award them with a free copy of the book as well.
+Plus, that person is entered into the grand prize competition for a bunch of insane prizes (or they could wind up as one of my top-10 finalists, and still win lots of cool prizes).
+I’m even trying to come up with some prizes for my “special category” honorable mentions which I post a few days after the winner is chosen.

-Q. Isn’t it crazy-expensive to print and ship all those books to leaders and winner walkers all around the world?
+Q. Isn’t it crazy-expensive to give all those printed books to leaders and local walk winners all around the world?

 A. It’s insanely expensive (you have no idea), which is why we couldn’t do this without the help, support, sponsorship, and hard work of my book Publisher, Peachpit Press, and my publisher Nancy Reunzel (and the whole Peachpit team).
-They are making this all possible, so please show them some big love by checking out their book site, following them on Twitter, and checking out other Peachpit titles (they publish Joe McNally’s books for example, plus all the cool new Photoshop and Lightroom books, and all the best books on everything we care about as photographers).
+They are making this all possible, so please show them some big love by checking out their book site, following them on Twitter, and checking out other Peachpit titles (they publish Joe McNally’s books for example, and Moose Peterson’s, and David Zisers, and mine, plus all the cool new Photoshop and Lightroom books, and all the best books on everything we care about as photographers).
 In short; they rock!

 Q. Do I have to enter the prize competition?

 A. Absolutely not.
 This is a totally separate part of the experience, and if you don’t want to enter your images, you absolutely don’t have to (it’s just to make the experience more fun).
-Some people freaked out last year thinking they were required to enter, but just know—you absolutely don’t have to enter your image—you can go and shoot for the day, and never let anyone see your photos.
+You can go and shoot for the day, and never let anyone see your photos.
 Ever.
 They can be your private “secret” photos.

 Q. Are you going to have cool t-shirts for walkers and leaders this year?

-A. Oh yeah.
-In fact, this year’s are even cooler.
-We have very cool t-shirts, and special shirts just for leaders (to help you recognize them in an instant on your walk), and this is being managed by our friend Rob from Towner Jones Photography, who came up with idea last year of selling t-shirts to raise money for (you guessed it), the Springs of Hope Orphanage in Kenya.
+A. You betcha!
+Each year, our friend Rob Jones from Towner Jones Photography, who came up with idea last year of selling t-shirts to raise money for (you guessed it), the Springs of Hope Orphanage in Kenya.
 100% of the profits from the sale of these t-shirts will go to feeding and care for these great kids.
+Last year we raised over $7,000.
+This year, let’s make it $10,000!!!!
 I’m so grateful that Rob wanted to help us again this year.
-Here’s the link to buy your shirts (Leaders; the link to the leader shirts is on your Leader Dashboard page).
+We’ll have a link to the online store where you can purchase your shirt later this week.

 Q. What happens when a city fills up?